Getting started: Awards essentials

 • Facility type 3: Facilities without overnight beds.
 These outpatient facilities may or may not have operating rooms.

-When we set up your account on the platform, we will indicate your facility type so that when you start a Partner for Change application, you will be in the correct application.
+When we set up your account on the awards website, we will note your facility type so that when you start a Partner for Change application, you will be in the correct application.
 No action is needed on your part.

 How does scoring work?